-Ramo makes his home with his father and his mother.
-Carrying water, gathering firewood and buying or selling in the market are his household duties.
+Ramo lives with his father and his mother.
+He is responsible for carrying water, gathering firewood and buying or selling in the market.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

 For fun, Ramo enjoys soccer, swimming and singing.
 He attends church activities and Vacation Bible School regularly and is in high school where his performance is average.

 Please remember Ramo in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Ramo lives in the rural community of Katharagoda, home to approximately 3,000 residents.
 Typical houses are constructed of dirt floors, mud walls and wood roofs.
 The primary ethnic groups are Gouda and Pika and the most commonly spoken language is Oriya.

 The regional diet consists of rice, fish, potatoes and pulses (legumes).
 Common health problems in this area include malaria and jaundice.
 Most adults are unemployed but some work as day laborers and earn the equivalent of $40 per month.
 This community needs educational materials, income-generating programs, vocational training and improved sanitation.

 Your sponsorship allows the staff of Katharagoda Child Development Center to provide Ramo with Bible teaching, health and hygiene education, medical checkups, sports, cultural programs, tuition, educational materials and motor development activities.
 The center staff will also provide Bible studies, health and hygiene education and monthly meetings for the parents or guardians of Ramo.